Relativistic Quantum Field Theory Approach to Wavepacket Tunneling: Lack of Superluminal Transmission

 To sum up, we have investigated the tunneling wavepacket dynamics for an electron within a relativistic QFT framework in which the barrier is modeled as a background field.
 We have shown that if the electron wavepacket is initially ($t=0$) localized to the left of the barrier, the electron density at a space-like separated point to the right of the barrier does not depend on the presence or absence of the wavepacket at $t=0,$ thereby precluding any superluminal effects related to tunneling.
 We have numerically computed the space-time resolved electron density in typical cases of tunneling with potentials below, close to or above the supercritical value.
 We hope our results will contribute in clarifying the models and approximations employed when accounting for results involving traversal or detection times in tunneling related effects.

-\textit{Acknowledgments.} We are grateful for grant PID2021-126273NB-I00, funded by MCIN/AEI/10.13039/ 501100011033 and ``ERDF A way of making Europe''.
+\textit{Acknowledgments.} This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 101034383.
+We are grateful for grant PID2021-126273NB-I00, funded by MCIN/AEI/10.13039/ 501100011033 and ``ERDF A way of making Europe''.
 We acknowledge financial support from the Basque Government, grant No. IT1470-22.
 MP acknowledges support from the Spanish Agencia Estatal de Investigacion, grant No. PID2022-141283NB-100.

 \onecolumngrid

 {A-\arabic{equation}}